Arjun (tank): Production and deployment

 One Arjun tank (PPS-15) operated by the 43rd Armoured Regiment made a public appearance in the 1997 and 2001 Republic Day Parades.
 The serial production of the Arjun main battle tank began in 2003 at HVF Avadi.
 The first tank equipped with the BEL developed Integrated Fire Control System (IFCS), ballistic computer and gunner's main sight, was rolled out in 2004 and delivered in the first batch of five Arjun tanks on 7 August 2004.
 The first tranche of production version Arjun tanks was delivered to the 43rd Armoured Regiment in 2004.
 By 2009, two armoured regiments had been equipped with the vehicle.
+The two regiments with Arjun MBT were 43rd and 75th Armoured Regiment.
 The first test firing of the LAHAT-launched (Laser Homing Attack or Laser Homing Anti-Tank gun) anti-tank guided missile was carried out in 2004.

 By 2006, unit maintenance and unit repair vehicles developed for the Arjun-equipped regiments had been cleared for induction.
 In 2008, a multi-purpose mobile camouflage system (MCS), developed as part of the Defensive Aid System (DAS) project, had been completed successfully.
 Field evaluation trials were conducted on the Arjun MK1 main battle tank in 2009.
 In 2009, an advanced laser warning countermeasure system (ALWCS) and a fibre-optic gyro-based sensor package unit was developed and integrated on the Arjun MK1 main battle tank after field trials were carried out in two phases from May to August 2009.
 The first batch of the Armament Research & Development Establishment (ARDE) developed recoil system for the Arjun was delivered to the HVF Avadi after successful completion of field trials in 2009; the total order was for 124 systems.

 In 2010, combat simulators (turret and driver simulators) developed for the Arjun had been inducted into the Army, its development was authorised in 2009.
 By June 2011, more than 100 tanks had been delivered to the Indian Army.
 The delivery of all 124 tanks was completed by mid-2012.
 From 2013 to 2015, 75% of the Arjun tanks had to be grounded because of a lack of spare parts.
 By 2016, this problem had been rectified, and the tanks returned to active service.